Scheme Rules, Regulations, Complaints and Appeals:

 "Board" Means the Board established as the governing body of the URS Holdings.

-"Standard, or Scheme" Means the standard or scheme for which the Client is seeking Certification (e.g.: ISO 27001) and, or Inspection services, or related services provided by the URS Holdings.
+"Standard, or Scheme" Means the standard or scheme for which the Client is seeking Certification (e.g.: ISO 27001) and, or Inspection services such as Social Audits, or related services provided by the URS.

 "Certificate" Means a certificate recognizing that the management system, or Inspection performed, or Training given, or other service which produces a Certificate output, granted to the organization having been assessed by a URS Holdings member in accordance with these regulations.

 "Schemes Manager" Means the person who is appointed for the time being by the Board of Directors with approval by the board, to be in charge of the area for which the Board has responsibility.
 There may be several Schemes Manager(s) dependent on the Schemes and, or services offered.